alexxjamess/museum-view/testing.md

 - Explore, Gallery, Register and Contact Us Page all work correctly taking user to correct page without opening a new window.
 #### Logo
 - Image when clicked works correctly taking user to home/index page.
+#### Contact Us Form
+- Title Field Contains Populated Dropdown as expected
+- First Name Field works as expected error shown when not entered
+- Last Name Field works as expected error shown when not entered
+- Email Field works as expected error shown when not entered error also shown when a valid email entered see image 3 belo
+- Contact No field works as expected error shown when not entered also limit on number of digit that can be entered.
+- Message Field - Error found when running this test as there was validation to make it a required field.
+This has no been resolved.
+- Send Button Changes shade when hovering over as expected.
+- Send Button Gives animation of Depressing once clicked as expexted.
+- Once clicking Send it will currently show the data this is for examination purposes only.
+On completeing there will be a thankyou message and data will be sent to a spreadsheet

+#### Contact Details
+- The image next to Developer details currently just loops as the developer website is not currently live.
+- The image next to the main contractor details works as expected taking the user to the contractors website opening a new window.

+#### Map
+- The embedded map is interactive and opens in new window as expected when clicking to view larger map.

 #### Social Media Buttons